 Forcibly shows the on-screen keyboard when the application is launched.
 Normally, the on-screen keyboard is shown only if it was visible the last time the application was closed.

 Starts the application with the on-screen keyboard hidden.
 Normally, the on-screen keyboard is shown if it was visible the last time the application was closed.

 Starts the application with the same settings for all users.

 This parameter instructs the application to save its settings to the following registry key:

 Normally, they are saved to this registry key:

-Instructs the application to save its settings to the INI file.
-The settings will be saved to the Backup.ini file located in the application installation folder (in the Data subfolder).
+Instructs the application to save and read its settings from the INI file.
+Normally, the settings are stored in the registry.

 Opens the application settings window.